Manishkatel/Manishkatel/README.md

  I may not be active alot in github, but trust me I am constantly doing projects.
 I have kept my repositories public and I am always open to get any kind of suggestions and commits.
  Python is my main langage and I have done alot of machine learning projects and I have deployed some on github as well.

- I am open to any kind of collaborations where I can utilize my ML, Web Development, and UI/UX Design Skills Feel free to connect !
+ I am open to any kind of collaborations where I can utilize my ML, Web Development, and UI/UX Design Skills.
+ Feel free to connect !